* This is a sponsored post for Welsh Lamb *

 The best way to check that lamb is cooked is to use a meat thermometer.
 The safe internal temperature for cooked lamb is 62°C/145°F. It should be inserted into the thickest part of the meat that's not touching any bone.

-If you’ve tried this slow cooker lamb shoulder recipe, let us know how you got on in the comments below.
+If you’ve tried this lamb shish kebab recipe, then let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.